Republican Gingrich proposes updated Contract with America

-DES MOINES, Iowa Republican presidential hopeful Newt Gingrich, looking to energize his 2012 campaign, produced a new version of the "Contract with America," the 1994 plan that gave Republicans congressional election wins.
+WASHINGTON, Sept 29 Republican presidential hopeful Newt Gingrich, looking to energize his 2012 campaign, has produced a new version of the "Contract with America," the 1994 plan that gave Republicans congressional election wins.

-Gingrich laid out the "21st Century Contract with America" on Thursday.
+Gingrich was to lay out the "21st Century Contract with America" in Des Moines, Iowa on Thursday.
 It is a broad economic plan that would offer Americans choices in how they buy healthcare and pay taxes.

 Gingrich is clearly hoping that lightning will strike twice and his new plan will jump start his candidacy, which has failed to take off.